DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Pseudo-real time implementation

-Overlap-add, we will slide a nfft long window on all 10 second signals, with a 66% overlap, compute the fft, apply NR Gain in the frequency domain and build the denoised output signals after computing an ifft.
+Frame by frame implmentation with overlap-add.
+We slide a nfft long window on all 10 second signals, with a 66% overlap, compute the fft, apply Beamforming and NR Gain in the frequency domain and rebuild the denoised output signals frame by frame after computing an ifft.

 Parameters for denoising the recordings:
 - Frames:  Nfft= 512, fs=16000Hz, t= 32 ms.